 NJ Family Leave versus FMLA

-When comparing the NJ Family Leave Act versus FMLA two things should jump out:
+When comparing the New Jersey Family Leave Act regulations versus FMLA two things should jump out:

 - The eligibility criteria are very close